-If you are inspired by the ancient cultures of Greece and Rome, you will be fascinated by the A Level course in Classical Civilisation.
+If you are inspired by the ancient cultures of Greece and Rome, you will love A level Classical Civilisation.

 Genuine interest and enthusiasm about the classical world and the way it has affected western civilisation, together with an inquisitive mind, are the main ingredients for success in the subject.
 Students are not required to have studied GCSE Classical Civilisation or to have any prior knowledge.

 A Level Classical Civilisation is an excellent choice regardless of the other chosen subjects.
 It provides students with an education which far exceeds the limits of A level exam preparation and helps them develop a sophisticated way of thinking as undergraduates and as professionals.
 The subject is highly appreciated by university admission officers and would make a UCAS application stand out.

 Certain subjects are particularly good combinations.
 English Literature is the most obvious.
 Students studying both subjects benefit from similarities in the way they are taught and the way texts are analysed and evaluated.
 With two units devoted to classical theatre, Drama is also a popular combination.
 The study of Classical Civilisation involves the development of an insight into the history and society of the classica period.
 This makes the subject an excellent companion to History, Politics, Sociology and Psychology.
 Classical Civilisation can also add variety and an interesting element of the humanities to a course otherwise based on Maths and Sciences.

 An A Level in Classical Civilisation will enhance your chances of being accepted into university, whatever course you apply for.
 You may wish to continue your journey into the classical world and specialise in Classics, or use your classical background as the foundation for subjects like English Literature, History, Law, Archaeology, Anthropology, Politics, Theology and Philosophy.